 Located on the shores of Lake Erie of the Great Lakes, Cleveland is the second largest city in the U.S. state of Ohio.
 As a culturally diverse and thriving metropolitan area, the city is host to a vast range of sights and activities, such as world-class museums, cultural events, professional sports, and golf courses as well as plenty of dining, shopping, and entertainment opportunities.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Charlotte is $153, while the average daily cost in Cleveland is $106.
+The average daily cost (per person) in Charlotte is $153, while the average daily cost in Cleveland is $104.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Charlotte and Cleveland in more detail.
+What follows is a categorical breakdown of travel costs for Charlotte and Cleveland in more detail.

 Here are some examples of typical meal expenses from previous travelers to Charlotte:

 For Cleveland, here are some examples of average food and meal prices for travelers:

 For Cleveland, here are some samples of tours and activities related to meals and dining experiences:

 Also, here are some specific examples of entertainment, tickets, and activities for Charlotte.